teddy-wests1de/qr-code-component/qr-code-component-main/README-template.md

 **Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview
+This is my first project Frontend Mentor based on their recommendation for first time users.

 ### Screenshot